leikeri/arbitrage_finder/README.md

     - EURUSD + EURNOK - 1 / EURUSD * USDEUR - 1 / EURNOK * NOKEUR = 0
     - NOKEUR + NOKUSD - 1 / NOKUSD * USDNOK - 1 / NOKEUR * EURNOK = 0
     - USD <= max_amount
-    - Notations to be corrected and explained
+    - Notations to be corrected

+Explained here why above...

 ## Setup:
 One has to have python installed.
 The project has been tested on version 3.8.
 It's recommended to use virtual environments before running the following two steps to clone and run the tests locally: